zacg/dna/README.md

 go-dna
 ======

-Golang library for encoding data as DNA
+golang library for encoding information in DNA